 This post contains affiliate links.

-When it comes to math activities for young children, there is no denying that lots of opportunity for meaningful, hands-on engagement with counting and numbers are essential.
-After all, reciting number words ”“ even in the full and correct order, is not the same as counting correctly.
+When it comes to math activities for young children, there is no denying that lots of opportunity for meaningful, hands-on engagement with counting and numbers, such as counting and number games, are essential.
+After all, reciting number words – even in the full and correct order, is not the same as counting correctly.

 The gems used to make these ladybugs are small so please use your own best judgment when deciding if your child is old enough for this resource.
 It is not suitable as a learning tool for children who are still mouthing toys and other non-food objects regularly.